sreee2001/docusaurus_dotnet_overview/dotnet_overview/docs/Topics/07_CloudTechnologies/35_AzureKeyVault.md

+---
+slug: azure_key_vault
+title: Azure Key Vault
+tags: [dotnet, azure, key, vault, secure, storage, secrets, certificates]
+---

-## 36. Azure Key Vault
+# Azure Key Vault

-### Short Introduction + Official Definition
+## Short Introduction

 Azure Key Vault is a cloud service for securely storing and accessing secrets, keys, and certificates.
 It provides centralized storage for application secrets with hardware security module (HSM) protection and fine-grained access control.

+## Official Definition

-**Official Definition**: "Azure Key Vault is a tool for securely storing and accessing secrets.
+"Azure Key Vault is a tool for securely storing and accessing secrets.
 A secret is anything that you want to tightly control access to, such as API keys, passwords, certificates, or cryptographic keys."

-### Setup and Deployment Steps
+## Setup and Deployment Steps

-**Azure CLI Setup**:
+### Azure CLI Setup

 ```bash
 # Create Key Vault